tklab-tud/ID2T/README.md

 ## Installation

 Installation steps are similar to the official repository (see section [Compilation and Installation](https://github.com/tklab-tud/ID2T#compilation-and-installation)).
-The following list presents a basic installation and build commands only, for a more detailed guide see the official repository.
+The following list provides a basic installation and build commands only.
+For a more detailed guide see the official repository.

 * `$ ./build.sh` – install dependencies, initialize submodules, build the C++ modules and create the ID2T executables
 * `$ ./build.sh --non-interactive` – build without dependencies installation